-Congratulations—you’ve successfully launched your career as a business owner!
-With all the licensing and legal paperwork filed, have you considered who will be managing your website on your behalf?
+Whether you are an established investment firm with 30+ years on the books, or you’ve just successfully launched your career as a business owner, have you considered who will be managing your website?
 After all, not all entrepreneurs are IT professionals, website designers, or marketing experts.

 Do we even vibe?